Godoy0722/ops_csv_importexport/README.md

 5. **Selective Updates**: Only the fields you fill in the CSV will be updated; empty fields retain values from the previous version

 ### Important Notes:
-- The CSV file and any referenced files (PDFs, images) must be readable by the web server user
+- The CSV file and any referenced files (PDFs, images) must be readable by the user running the CLI script.
 - The script must be executed from the OPS installation directory
 - Ensure you have proper permissions to execute PHP scripts and access the files
 - On single-version preprints should leave `versionIdentifier` and `version` columns are optional.